sf-wdi-19-20/angular_party/README.md

 * A user should be able to click a button to add a sticker (from giphy) to the page.
   * The user should be able to enter a search term or tag into an input field on the page and submit the search.
   * When the user submits the search, the app should show the user giphy stickers related to their search.
-Those stickers might be from a new API call or from a cached (saved) API call.
+Those stickers might be from a new API call, or from a cached (saved) API call.
+(Start with a new API call every time; it's easier!)
   * The user should be able to see at least three of the dancing stickers, and choose which one they'd like to add.

 * A user should be able to drag stickers around over the background.

 * A user should be able to enter the URL for a background image.

 ## Bonus